Unf0undedOmn1s/bank_app/README.md

-## This is a simple Python script that calculates your remaining balance after monthly expenses.
+## This is a simple Python script that calculates your remaining balance after your monthly expenses.
 - You will be prompted to enter your monthly income and each of the following expenses:
   - Transport
   - Food and Groceries